infiniflow/ragflow/README.md

 If you need to change the default setting of the system when you deploy it.
 There several ways to configure it.
 Please refer to [README](./docker/README.md) and manually set the configuration.
 After changing something, please run *docker-compose up -d* again.

+> If you want to change the basic setups, like port, password .etc., please refer to [.env](./docker/.env) before starting the system.

+> If you change anything in [.env](./docker/.env), please check [service_conf.yaml](./docker/service_conf.yaml) which is a
+> configuration of the back-end service and should be consistent with [.env](./docker/.env).

 # RoadMap